 Review your 2015 from the professional side.
 Be objective.
 Don’t you think you need to develop your skills?
 If you realized you have, attend courses on professional development that will hone your skills.

 If you still think a new year is not a proper time for starting a job search, take into account that every start is difficult.
 There is no good or bad time.
 There is whether you want to get your dream job or you don’t.
 If you want, make your first step.
-Be the first successful job seeker of 2016!
+Be the first successful job seeker!